Create things that matter.

 Read: Erica Anderson's Going Low Tech, IU Media School, May 12 2022.

-Prior to a return to media, Erica spent a decade in tech, where she helped Twitter and Google address their massive re-ordering of the global journalism community.
-Her primary focus, from very early on, was misinformation.
-At Google (2016-19), Erica led global News Lab efforts to combat misinformation.
+At Google (2016-19), Erica led global Google News Lab efforts to combat misinformation.
 In partnership with product, Erica helped design solutions to elevate high-quality journalism across Google's numerous products.
 Her work took her around the world, to Singapore, Hong Kong, Brazil, France, Germany and the UK, where she met with local journalists and fact checkers to better understand use cases and bring them back to Google.
 She was also a co-organizer of the historic Google Walkout.